Baldin Collection: Latest disputes, 2003–present

-The potential return of the collection to Germany began to face increasing opposition from Russian nationalist leaders, including Communist legislator and former Minister of Culture of the USSR, Nikolai Gubenko.
+The potential return of the collection to Germany began to face increasing opposition from Russian nationalist leaders, including Communist legislator and former minister of culture of the USSR, Nikolai Gubenko.
 Gubenko had been one of those involved in the 1991 transfer of the art to the Hermitage to hide it.
 The State Duma, which included Gubenko as a member, passed a non-binding resolution on 12 March 2003 asking President Vladimir Putin to prevent the Ministry of Culture from returning the Baldin Collection.

-Russian Minister of Culture, Mikhail Shvydkoy, opposed these moves to keep the collection in Russia; he regarded it as illegal loot based on a 1998 law that protected only those artworks from World War II taken by official Soviet trophy brigades and not private citizens.
-In 2003 he confirmed an order by the Russian General Prosecutor confirming a resolution of the Hanse Supreme court, which had decided the entire 364 remaining items were the official property of the Bremen Kunsthalle.
-Shvydkoy and the German Minister of Culture, Christina Weiss, even signed an agreement that 20 pieces of the Baldin ensemble could remain in Russia.
+Russian minister of culture, Mikhail Shvydkoy, opposed these moves to keep the collection in Russia; he regarded it as illegal loot based on a 1998 law that protected only those artworks from World War II taken by official Soviet trophy brigades and not private citizens.
+In 2003 he confirmed an order by the Prosecutor General of Russia confirming a resolution of the Hanse Supreme court, which had decided the entire 364 remaining items were the official property of the Bremen Kunsthalle.
+Shvydkoy and the German minister of culture, Christina Weiss, even signed an agreement that 20 pieces of the Baldin ensemble could remain in Russia.
 Shvydkoy later received an official reprimand and was threatened by deputy prosecutor Vladimir Kolsenikov with criminal charges if he attempted to return the rest of the collection to Germany.
-In 2005 Aleksandr Sergeyevich Sokolov, Russia's new Minister of Culture, then contradicted previous promises and stated that he opposed the return of the Baldin collection to Germany.
+In 2005 Aleksandr Sergeyevich Sokolov, Russia's new minister of culture, then contradicted previous promises and stated that he opposed the return of the Baldin collection to Germany.
 As of 2010, it appeared that the collection would not be returning to Germany any time soon.